An occasional blog with contributions from members of 350 Salem OR

-The Magic of
+The Magic of 350

-by Laurie Dougherty, Co-Coordinator 350 Salem OR
+Former Co-Coordinator of 350 Salem OR

 In the beginning word spread through the internet and by word of mouth to hold days of climate action everywhere.
-I was living in the Boston, MA area at the time and on the first Step It Up day I went on a bike ride in Brookline, then to a community walk in the nearby Jamaica Plain neighborhood of Boston which ended at a subway station next to a bike path.
+I was living in the Boston, Massachusetts, area at the time and on the first Step It Up day I went on a bike ride in Brookline, then to a community walk in the nearby Jamaica Plain neighborhood of Boston which ended at a subway station next to a bike path.
 Some of us biked and others took the subway intown to a rally on Boston Common.